 One way to get accurate permeability measurement is to measure the pressure changes associated with borehole flow in a piezometer in an adjacent hole.
 This has the added advantage that it enables measurement of the storage characteristic of the rock mass.
 If however a single hole test is being performed it is really essential to derive the permeability from pressure changes after the end of the flow period.
 By doing this the well bore loss effects on the permeability measurement may be avoided.
 A convenient way to achieve this is by the use of a drill stem test (DST) technique used by the oil and gas industry.
 In this the test zone is straddled between packers and pressure stabilisation allowed to take place.
 A valve is then opened to allow flow from the rock into the substantially empty drill string.
 After a flow period the valve is closed and the pressure build-up is monitored.
-By using the flow and analysing the transient pressure build-up period it is possible to reliably determine permeability.
-By extrapolating the pressure build-up it is also possible to arrive at the static fluid pressure.
+By using the flow and analysing the transient pressure build-up it is also possible to arrive at the static fluid pressure.